heremaps/xyz-hub/docs/PSQL.md

 CREATE SEQUENCE IF NOT EXISTS "${table}_i_seq" AS int8 OWNED BY "${table}".i;
 ```

-The XYZ-Hub later added a new column `deleted` as `BOOLEAN DEFAULT FALSE`, what is no longer supported and simply ignored by Naksha-Hub.
+The XYZ-Hub later added a new column `deleted` as `BOOLEAN DEFAULT FALSE`, this is no longer supported and simply ignored by Naksha-Hub.

 So, for new tables the only minor change is that `i` becomes a primary key and is no `BIGSERIAL` any longer, because the triggers we add now increment `i` by them self.
 It will not harm, if it is till an auto-sequence, just this will consume one additional number here and there, not needed otherwise.
 Another changes implied is how `i` is used, it will be incremented with any change done to a row, so it no longer uniquely identifies a row, but a state.
 This is a major semantic difference that implies, you can move existing tables into Naksha and back to XYZ-Hub, but you can't possibly use Naksha and XYZ-Hub in parallel with the same table, because they have different semantics for `i`.